January 4th, 2026 Mrs D's Blog 2 comments

 But I think the longer we live sober, the more we also just begin to calm down, accept moods, wait for time to pass, breath.
 Relax.

-Just hold on folks… picture yourself on Monday morning waking up very proud of yourself for getting through with no boozing.
+That’s why it’s so important to hold on.
+Hold on through the tricky early stages.
+Hold on and trust that things will start to calm down.
+Picture yourself in the morning waking up very proud of yourself for getting through the night before with no drinking.
 It might be uncomfortable, but that’s ok.
 We all deal with uncomfortable emotions.
 If you hold on and don’t drink, eventually it will get easier.
-I promise.

 Love, Mrs D xxx

-This week’s Sober Story comes from Patricia (Tricia), a 29-year-old living in South Florida.
+This week’s Sober Story comes from Lisa, a 55-year-old living in California, USA.